IRS-JSSW/HDBResalePriceRecommender/README.md

 |Distance to Mall|0|13|20|31|10|
 |Ease of Access to LRT/MRT Station|42|24|2|3|3|

-- Insights derived, which were subsequently used in our system
+- Insights derived, which were subsequently used in our recommender system

 |Ranking|Features|
 |:-----:|--------|